-This command queries the maximum mean time domain power.
-The query is only possible if the peak hold function has been activated previously using CALCulate<n>: MARKer<m>: FUNCtion: SUMMary: PHOLd.
+Queries the maximum mean time domain power.
+The query is only possible if the peak hold function has been activated previously using CALCulate<n>:MARKer<m>: FUNCtion:SUMMary:PHOLd.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
-This is only possible for single measurement mode.
+This is only possible for single sweep mode.